themewagon/Notus-React/README.md

 ## Author
 ```
-Design and code is completely written by Getnext.jsTemplates design and development team.
+Design and code is completely written by Creative Tim design and development team.
 ```

 ## License